 photo: Sunfare via Facebook

-21 years ago this company started out as a gourmet food delivery service to the stars, successfully pioneering the way for the meal convenience industry to burst onto the scene.
-Nowadays, Sunfare offers full-service food delivery that can customize healthy meal plans, considering everything from your weight, sleep habits, food aversions and more, to come up with the perfect daily menu.
-They offer gluten-free and vegetarian meal options as well as GMO, nitrate, hormone and antibiotic-free proteins.
+Over two decades ago, this company started out as a gourmet food delivery service to the stars, pioneering the way for modern-day meal-delivery services.
+Nowadays, Sunfare offers full-service food delivery that can be customized to any healthy meal plans.
+Try considering everything from your weight, sleep habits, food aversions and more, to come up with the perfect daily menu.
+They also offer gluten-free and vegetarian meal options as well as GMO, nitrate, hormone and antibiotic-free proteins.

 How It Works: Once you sign up, a Sunfare client-counselor will contact you and ask a few quick questions to determine your best meal options.
 You’ll select your meal plan from a wide variety of options, like the Family Dinners plan, which includes an entrée and four sides to share.
 You can customize your menus and make changes as you go.
 Deliveries are made daily at 7 a.m. and arrive in an insulated cooler filled with all your meals for the day.

 Cost: Prices vary depending on the plan you sign up for.
-The Family Dinners plan, for example, is $75.75 per day for four people.
+The Family Dinners plan (for a family of four) is $79.75 per day.

 photo: Z.E.N.
 Foods via Yelp